laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

 series_order: 1
 ---

-Often the developer needs to interact with databases.
-And if you are using the Laravel framework, you should know about the most important feature of Laravel, which is called Eloquent, the object relationship diagram (ORM) that makes this process simple and easy.
+Often, developers need to interact with databases.
+If you are using the Laravel framework, you should know about one of its most important features: Eloquent, an object-relational mapper (ORM) that makes this process simple and easy.

-__Laravel Eloquent__ is one of the main features in the __Laravel__ framework.
-This is due to its great support for defining, creating and managing relationships between different tables.
-In this series of articles I will show you how to create and use __Eloquent relationships__.
+__Laravel Eloquent__ is one of the main features in the __Laravel framework__.
+This is due to its great support for defining, creating, and managing relationships between different tables.
+In this series of articles, I will show you how to create and use __Eloquent relationships__.

-Noting that you can start without any prior knowledge of relationships.
+It is important to note that you can start using Eloquent without any prior knowledge of relationships.

 {{< figure
 src="/img/laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/laravel-eloquent-one-to-one-relationship-ultimate-guide-2023.png"